Central Bank of Iran: US sanctions

 The US Treasury Department has also stepped up its attempt to restrict financing of foreign investment and trade with Iran.
 In January 2006, Swiss banks UBS and Credit Suisse announced separately that they were halting operations in Iran.
 In September 2006 the Treasury Department banned all dealings by Bank Saderat Iran with the US financial system, and in January 2007 it also blacklisted Bank Sepah and its British subsidiary, Bank Sepah International.
 In October 2007 the US Treasury blacklisted Bank Melli and Bank Mellat.

 Under pressure from the US, 12 Chinese banks have reduced ties with Iranian banks since early September 2007, but five of them resumed commercial ties in mid-January 2008.
 In mid-February 2008, the US Treasury alleged that Iran's Central Bank helped the blacklisted banks evade US sanctions, by conducting transactions for them.
+In a controversial judgment in 2016, the Supreme Court of the United States ruled that assets allegedly owned by the Bank Markazi could be confiscated to satisfy the damages claimed by over 1,000 victims of terrorist acts sponsored by Iran.

 Barter trade

 The Central Bank possesses limited foreign cash reserves due to the international sanctions and problems in the transfer of funds in and out of country.
 In 2012, The U.S. unilaterally expanded sanctions, which cut off from the US financial system foreign firms that do business with the central bank.
 Iran is reportedly making increasing use of barter trade, cash smuggling, gold and local currencies of its trading partners to circumvent the international sanctions.
 The CBI has been blacklisted by the U.S. government due to the bank's involvement in the Iranian nuclear program and it has been blocked from using SWIFT since March 2012 as a consequence.